TheErrorMaster/Multi_User_Group_Chat_Application/readme.md

 ![](img/name.png)
 <br>
-user enters username before entering the chat room and randomly is selected a color for their chat bubble.
+<br> user enters username before entering the chat room and randomly is selected a color for their chat bubble.
 <br>
 ![](img/chat.png)
 <br>
-Group chat with participants identified by name and color.
+<br> Group chat with participants identified by name and color.
 <br>
 # Database Design
 <br>